GoDaddy boots neo-Nazi site after a derogatory story on the Charlottesville victim

 A post on the website's homepage claimed that it had been taken over by hacktivist group Anonymous.
 However, most links to previous posts were still active, and a tweet from an account associated with Anonymous said it could not confirm that the group was involved.

-CNN has reached out to The Daily Stormer for comment.
+CNN has reached out to the Daily Stormer for comment.

 Founder praises Trump response

-Andrew Anglin, the creator of the site who now lives in Lagos, Nigeria, praised President Donald Trump for not specifically blaming neo-Nazis and white supremacists following the Charlottesville rally, saying "he loves us."
+Andrew Anglin, the creator of the site, praised President Donald Trump for not specifically blaming neo-Nazis and white supremacists following the Charlottesville rally, saying "he loves us."

 Trump said on Saturday "we condemn in the strongest possible terms this egregious display of hatred, bigotry and violence, on many sides.
 On many sides.
 It's been going on for a long time in our country.
 Not Donald Trump, not Barack Obama.
 This has been going on for a long, long time."

 The outcry against the President's remarks was long and loud and crossed party lines for failing to single out and condemn white nationalists.
-But Anglin blogged that Trump's comments were "good."
+Anglin blogged that Trump's comments were "good."

 "He didn't attack us.
 He just said the nation should come together.
 Nothing specific against us.
-He said that we need to study why people are so angry , and implied that there was hate on ...both sides!"
+He said that we need to study why people are so angry , and implied that there was hate on ... both sides!"
 Anglin wrote.
 "There was virtually no counter signaling of us at all.
 He loves us all."

 GoDaddy, headquartered in Arizona, says it is the "world's largest domain name registrar" and "hosts more than 10 million websites around the world."